Joviar27/Joviar27/README.md

 # Hello there, i'm Joviar 🙌

-Final year Information System Undergraduate Student and Bangkit Academy 2023 Mobile Development Distinction Graduate.
+Information System Graduate and Bangkit Academy 2023 Mobile Development Distinction Graduate.
 A committed individual to continuously improve and learn while also possess the ability to easily adapt to new environment.
 My field of interest lies in Android Development, Information Systems, and UI/UX Design.

 ## Reach Me Out ! ✨